yupix/Mi.py/README.md

 ## warning

-If you connect to the home timeline while connected to the global timeline, the `on_message` event will work twice for one message, because the same message is received on two channels.
+1. If you connect to the home timeline while connected to the global timeline, the `on_message` event will work twice for one message, because the same message is received on two channels.
 This is not a bug, but normal behavior.

 ```python
 await Router(ws).connect_channel(['home', 'global'])
 ```

+2. v3.0.0 has very little compatibility with v2.0.0.

 ### Collaborators